joaquinrz/flamingo-oss24/README.md

 ## Install Prerequisites

-To get started with the lab, we will need to meet some tool prerequisites.
-For our lab, we will be using Azure Kubernetes Service (AKS), but you may use a cloud provider of your choice.
-Simply replace the commands with the equivalent ones needed to create a Kubernetes cluster and merge them into your existing kubeconfig.
+To get started with the lab, we need to meet some tool prerequisites.
+For our lab, we will be using Azure Kubernetes Service (AKS); however, you may also use a cloud provider of your choice.
+Simply replace the provided commands with the equivalent ones required to create a Kubernetes cluster and merge them into your existing kubeconfig.

 ```bash
 # Install Azure CLI